drewm27/speakerrankings/insane-size.md

 This page ranks 9 massive party size powered Bluetooth speakers.
 Last updated on 12/02/2025.
 The massive party size powered Bluetooth speaker size is a dedicated party speaker.
 If you're looking at one of these, you have a very specific need for extremely deep bass and can accept that the speaker will be over 50lbs / 23kg.
 Most of these are a huge overkill for most applications.
 All speakers in this class have no batteries except the Sony and Teufel and need to be plugged into AC.
 The best here will have bass extension similar to a 12” woofer tower speaker.

+See [Party Size Portable Bluetooth Speakers Ranked](/extreme-size/) for smaller party speakers.
 See the [Best Bluetooth Speakers For Sound Quality](/top-recommended/) for the best speakers in all sizes or [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference)

 To the average non-audiophile, generally speakers in the top 50% of this category will likely sound "good" to you.
 To the critical listener, generally speakers in the top 20% of this category will likely sound "good" to you.
 Don’t be afraid to pick one of those if you have budget, feature or aesthetic priorities.
 There’s a lot of good speakers out there.